Survivor of human trafficking advocates for those who are still captive

-WASHINGTON, D.C.
-(Nexstar) — Courtney Litvak says human trafficking can happen anywhere, to anyone.
+WASHINGTON (NEXSTAR) — Courtney Litvak says human trafficking can happen anywhere to anyone.

 For two years, she says her captors forced her to travel around the country, and participate in sex with paying customers.